mkoohafkan/mkoohafkan.github.io/_posts/2016-10-06-building-arcgis-models-the-r-way.md

 I used PythonInR to build the package [arcpyr](https://github.com/mkoohafkan/arcpyr), which provides a pretty straightforward interface to ArcPy.
-It's not perfect; I had to create a few functions to handle the basic workspace settings and do Map Algebra, but otherwise it's all there.
-Instead of checking extension licenses like RPyGeo, the user runs initialization functions (`arcpy.initialize`, `sa.initialize` for Spatial Analyst extension) to load the various tools.
-Once that's done, using ArcPy reads like any other R code:
+It's not a complete solution; it provides access to ArcPy functions, but it can't do a lot of the object-based stuff.
+I create a few functions to provide RasterCalculator function. but for examples like the one above, using ArcPy reads like any other R code:

 ```r
 wadissolve = function(inlayer, outlayer, wafield, dissolvefield){